Repository Config

 The contributors

 section specifies who can contribute to your repository.
-A “contributor” is a user with write permission to the repository.
-If omitted the default contributors from the capability defaults file will be applied.
-If no defaults are specified you are managing contributors manually via the GitHub UI or with your own automation.
+A “contributor” is a user with write permission.
+If omitted the default contributors from the capability defaults file apply.
+If no defaults apply you are managing contributors manually via the GitHub UI or with your own automation.

 contributors.teams

-specifies a list of teams to grant write access to.
-The teams are specified by the team “slug” which is the URL identifier for the team.
-Only teams within Flutter-Global can be referenced.contributors.users
+lists the teams to grant write access to.
+Reference using the team “slug” which is the URL identifier for the team within Flutter-Global.contributors.users

-specifies a list of GitHub usernames to grant write access to.
-Only members within Flutter-Global can be referenced.
+lists the GitHub usernames to grant write access to.
+Only reference existing members of Flutter-Global.

-With an inner source access model all members of Flutter-Global
+Inner source open contribution access grants all members of Flutter-Global

 contributors: